AstroBoy1/Air-Pollution/README.md

-scaled.m gives intensity values scaled based on grayscale references. apply_cmatrix.m and wbmask.m are used in rawIntensity.m fitGuess.m approximates a relationship using training and test data.
+scaled.m gives intensity values scaled based on grayscale references. apply_cmatrix.m and wbmask.m are used in rawIntensity.m fitGuess.m approximates a relationship using training and test data. references.zip containes the ten gray scale cards used in objectDetection.m